SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1019-19-7-adjust-ui-info-gauge-widget-labels-6018-graft-release-cd-6049.md

 ticket: MTM-57703
 version: 1019.19.7
 ---
-Labels in the Info gauge widget have been improved.
+Labels in the "Info gauge" widget have been improved.
 Previously, labels with lengthy names encountered display issues.
 Now, adjustments have been made to ensure clearer and more accurate label representation.